giannisnik/mpad/README.md

 python hierarchical_mpad/main.py --path-to-embeddings path --graph-of-sentences type
 ```

-where type can take the values 'clique', 'path' or 'no', and each value corresponds to one of the three hierarchical models described in the paper.
+where type can take the values 'clique', 'path' or 'sentence_att', and each value corresponds to one of the three hierarchical models described in the paper.

 ### Cite
 Please cite our paper if you use this code: